anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 !!!
 Note "Generally"
       - Any umpire’s decision which involves judgment are final.
 No player or manager shall object to any such judgment decisions.
-      - If there is reasonable doubt that any umpire’s decision may be in conflict with the rules, the Manager, and the Manger alone, may appeal the decision and ask that a correct ruling be made.
+      - If there is reasonable doubt that any umpire’s decision may be in conflict with the rules, the Manager, and the Manager alone, may appeal the decision and ask that a correct ruling be made.